On Itzykson-Zuber Ansatz: Introduction

-We also investigate the applications of the $I$-coordinates to the study of the special deformations of the emergent spectral curves in the three cases we consider in this paper.
+We also used the renormalized ghost variables to investigate the applications of the $I$-coordinates to the study of the special deformations of the emergent spectral curves in the three cases we consider in this paper.
 It turns out that they manifest some uniform behaviors related to \eqref{eqn:Action-1D} in this new perspective.
 We summarize them in the end of the paper where we present some concluding remarks.

+In summary, we have studied the Itzykson-Zuber Ansatz and its analogues from the point of view of Wilson's renormalization theory.
+One can interpret the results stated in such Ansatz as generalizations of the constitutive relations in the mean field theory approach studied by Dijkgraaf and Witten \cite{DW}.
+It is interesting to see that renormalization leads to the derivations of results in mean field theory in these theory.
+We believe this should hold in general and hope to return to this in future investigations.

 We arrange the rest of the paper in the following fashion.
 We treat the cases of topological 1D gravity and Hermitian one-matrix models in Section \ref{T1D} and Section \ref{sec:HMM} respectively.
-We verify the Itzykson-Zuber Ansatz in Section{sec:IZ}.
-We generalized the renormalized coupling constants to include the ghost coupling constants in Section \ref{sec:Ghost}, and use the renormalized ghost variables to study the special deformation of the Airy curve induced by the Witten-Kontsevich tau-function.
+We verify the Itzykson-Zuber Ansatz in Section \ref{sec:IZ}.
+We generalize the renormalized coupling constants to include the ghost coupling constants in Section \ref{sec:Ghost}, and use the renormalized ghost variables to study the special deformation of the Airy curve induced by the Witten-Kontsevich tau-function.
+In Section \ref{sec:MFT} we rederive the constitutive relations in genus zero due to Dijkgraaf and Witten \cite{DW} and derive their analogues for $F_0^{1D}$ and $F_0^N$.
 In the final Section \ref{sec:Remarks} we comment on the uniform behavior of the special deformations of the spectral curves in the perspective of $I$-coordinates.